Brian Kenney

 Add to lightboxDownload comp

-Great Egret / Great White Egret / Common Egret (Ardea alba egretta / Syn: Egretta alba egretta & Casmerodius albus egretta) in flight, landing, Florida.
-Subspecies range = North America, Central America, & South America.
-Species found in tropical and temperate areas throughout the world.
-Protected by the Migratory Bird Treaty Act.
-Symbol of National Audubon Society.
+Great Egret / Great White Egret / Common Egret (Ardea alba egretta / Syn: Egretta alba egretta; Casmerodius albus egretta) in Flight, taking off from water with Nesting Material, Florida.
+Subspecies range = North America.
+Distracting elements (dead branches) digitally removed from photo.

 © Brian Kenney